FRCTeamPhoenix/Documentation/how-to/first-pull-into-eclipse.md

 6. Remove the sample code from the project, since we're pulling everything off of GitHub:

     ```bash
-    rm src/Robot.cpp
+    rm src/Robot.java
     ```

 7. Initialize git in your project directory.
 Replace the URL in the second line with the URL you get by pressing this button on the repository you want to pull from:

     ![Screenshot of Copy to Clipboard Button](https://raw.githubusercontent.com/FRCTeamPhoenix/Documentation/master/images/copy-to-clipboard.PNG)

-    Now run these commands in order (The URL being used for example purposes is from the Phoenix2016 repository):
+    Now run these commands in order (The URL being used for example purposes is from the Tester-Playground repository):

     ```bash
     git init
-    git remote add origin https://github.com/FRCTeamPhoenix/Phoenix2016.git
+    git remote add origin https://github.com/FRCTeamPhoenix/Tester-Playground.git
     git fetch
     git checkout -t origin/master
     ```